Hurricane season is approaching. This is the first forecast for 2019

 This is the team's 36th forecast.
 It covers the Atlantic basin, which includes the Caribbean Sea and the Gulf of Mexico.

-AccuWeather released its hurricane forecast for the upcoming season on Wednesday, predicting that 12-14 named storms would form, of which five to seven will be hurricanes.
-The firm said two to four are likely to hit the U.S.
+AccuWeather released its hurricane forecast for the upcoming season Wednesday, predicting that 12-14 named storms would form, of which five to seven will be hurricanes.
+The firm said two to four are likely to hit the USA.

 The National Oceanic and Atmospheric Administration will issue its forecast in late May.

-Colorado State forecasters will update their predictions 3 times over the next few months, on June 4, July 2 and August 6.
+Colorado State forecasters will update their predictions three times over the next few months, on June 4, July 2 and Aug.
+6.